Take Post

 Up dark and early to have my breakfast before heading out to see Don and EP.
 A quick walk down to the Hotel Reginna and a couple of hugs later and we’re all on our way…they to go walkabout and me to find the car and head north.

 As I was leaving their hotel I noticed a war memorial on the corner.
-It was mostly i20171021_084121n Italian but there was a small plaque on the north side that told the story of Darby’s Rangers, a US unit of 3 battalions (about 1,000) men, that made an amphibious landing at Maiori on September 9th, 1943.
+It was mostly in Italian but there was a small plaque on the north side that told the story of Darby’s Rangers, a US unit of 3 battalions (about 1,000) men, that made an amphibious landing at Maiori on September 9th, 1943.
 This was in order to secure the port and the valley entrance, including the subsequent seizure and defense of Chiunzi Pass.
 This pass was critical because it provided a solid left flank for the attack on Salerno and opened the way to bring mortar, artillery, naval and air fire into the German support lines to Salerno on the other side of the mountains.

 Hey…I drove over that pass.